Product – check, wicked display – check, business cards – check! You’re all set to attract, obtain and keep customers at a craft sale right?

 The easiest way is to set up an app like MailChimp Subscribe to gather emails using your tablet or phone.
 If you already use MailChimp, you can set up MailChimp Subscribe on your tablet or phone to gather emails on the spot and link it up to your MailChimp account when you have wifi.

-This option is faster since you don’t have to go home and manually enter all the emails, plus, you can choose the double opt-in setting on MailChimp to be sure you’re following Canada’s Anti-Spam Laws.
+This option is faster since you don’t have to go home and manually enter all the emails, plus, you can choose the double opt-in setting on MailChimp.
 Once the subscriber enters their email in your form (first opt-in), Mailchimp will then send the subscriber a confirmation email with a link for them to click on (second opt-in).

 If you don’t want to set up the app or worry about someone walking off with your tablet or phone at a busy event then it is perfectly fine to use pen and paper.
 You do still have to keep Canada’s Anti-Spam Laws in mind so be sure to have a read over the next step and follow the guidelines for providing a proper sign up form and sending a confirmation email (Mailchimp has instructions for gathering emails offline and sending an